Sebastianism: Sebastianism in Portugal

 The Inquisition condemned Sebastianism and actively sought to confiscate any writings associated with it, particularly the verses of Bandarra, in an effort to stamp out the belief, though with little success.
 In 1727 the epitaph from the grave of Bandarra was removed by order of Chief-Inquisitor Dom Veríssimo de Lencastre.

 The latent popularity of Sebastianism persisted throughout the 18th century.
 In 1752, a Sebastianist predicted that a terrible earthquake would destroy Lisbon on All Saints' Day.
 After the Lisbon earthquake struck on All Saints' Day three years later (November 1, 1755), there was a surge of converts to Sebastianism.
-The most severe blow to Sebastianism was dealt by the violent persecution during the premiership of the Marquis of Pombal, as part of his campaign against the Jesuits, which he expelt from the country under the accusation of, among other things, fabricating Sebastianism and the verses of Bandarra, by their association with António Vieira.
+The most severe blow to Sebastianism was dealt by the violent persecution during the premiership of the Marquis of Pombal, as part of his campaign against the Jesuits, which he expelled from the country under the accusation of, among other things, fabricating Sebastianism and the verses of Bandarra, by their association with António Vieira.
 In 1761 two men were arrested and delivered to the Inquisition for propagating Sebastianist ideas.

 Notwithstanding continued official condemnation, the verses of Bandarra remained in issue, as a popular form of folk-literature.
 In 1803 the Marquis of Nisa sponsored a new edition of the verses of Bandarra, at Nantes, France.

-During the Napoleonic wars, the occupation of Portugal by French forces under the command of marshal Junot sparked a revival of Sebastianism.
+During the Napoleonic Wars, the occupation of Portugal by French forces under the command of marshal Junot sparked a revival of Sebastianism.
 Some of the prophecies of Bandarra were seen as being confirmed particularly by the fact that marshal Junot ordered the universal extraction of taxes equally from every Portuguese individual, along with the resulting social unrest.
 The Napoleonic invasions of Portugal motivated new editions of the verses of Bandarra, in 1809, prefaced by friar José Leonardo da Silva, in 1815 and 1822.